 Jessica DiGiovanni is terrific at capturing current ironic lingo and expressions, and it’s fun to see her and her fellow bikers covering territory as if those bike wheels they tote are bikes that could really carry them somewhere.
 The bottom line, though, is that we have no idea why Penny’s the way she is, and she doesn’t change in any way during the trip, nor does anyone else.

-Bike America plays at The Theater at St. Clements on Manhattan's West Side through October 20th, 2013.
-For information and tickets, click on live link of title.
+Bike America plays at The Theater at St. Clements on Manhattan’s West Side through October 20th, 2013.